buildbot/buildbot/master/docs/manual/customization.rst

 Finally, :meth:`~buildbot.process.buildstep.BuildStep.addHTMLLog` is similar to :meth:`~buildbot.process.buildstep.BuildStep.addCompleteLog`, but the resulting log will be tagged as containing HTML.
 The web UI will display the contents of the log using the browser.

-The ``logfiles=`` argument to :bb:step:`ShellCommand` and its subclasses creates new log files and fills them in realtime by asking the buildslave to watch a actual file on disk.
+The ``logfiles=`` argument to :bb:step:`ShellCommand` and its subclasses creates new log files and fills them in realtime by asking the worker to watch a actual file on disk.
-The buildslave will look for additions in the target file and report them back to the :class:`BuildStep`.
+The worker will look for additions in the target file and report them back to the :class:`BuildStep`.
 These additions will be added to the log file by calling :meth:`addStdout`.

 All log files can be used as the source of a :class:`~buildbot.process.logobserver.LogObserver` just like the normal :file:`stdio` :class:`LogFile`.